memgraph/memgraph/docs/dev/query/planning.md

 ##### Searching for Nodes

-The simplest search is finding stand alone nodes.
+The simplest search is finding standalone nodes.
 For example, `MATCH (n)` will find all the nodes in the graph.
 This is accomplished by generating a `ScanAll` operator and forwarding the node symbol which should store the results.
 In this case, all the nodes will be referenced by `n`.